 - “Services Agreement” means a Services addendum (composed of applicable exhibits, as identified in the table immediately below, or as separately agreed in writing by the parties) that include additional terms applicable to the Services as identified in the Order.

 - Orders for Services.
 Company may order Services by placing an Order.
 Pursuant to an Order, Company accesses the Services through online portals.
 Each Order will include the description of the Services, such as the storage volume commitments, Services Period, pricing, region, renewals, and related information.
 Each Order will be deemed to incorporate the terms of this Agreement and the applicable Services Agreement.
 Some Services may be subject to additional Services Agreement to which Company must agree in order to access and use such Services.

 - Regional Affiliates.
 An entity that, directly or indirectly, owns or controls, is owned or controlled by, or is under common ownership or control with, a party hereto is called an “Affiliate”.
-Seagate provides Services in different geographic regions (each a “Territory”) through a Seagate Affiliate identified in this section, which will be the sole Seagate entity responsible to perform the Services in the applicable Territory.
-With respect to an Order referencing the applicable Territory, all references to “Seagate” under this Agreement will mean the applicable Seagate Affiliate identified below.
-As of the Effective Date, the Seagate Affiliate for each Territory is as follows based on where the Services are provided:
+Seagate provides Services in different countries identified here: https://www.seagate.com/legal/lyve-cloud/eligible-countries/ (each an “Eligible Country”) through a Seagate Affiliate identified at the same website, which will be the sole Seagate entity responsible to perform the Services in the applicable Eligible Country.
+All references to “Seagate” under this Agreement will mean the applicable Seagate Affiliate identified as aligning to the Eligible Country where the Services are provided.

 - Use of the Services